bwalchen/DengueFeverPredictions/README.md

 ![Daytime temperature versus total cases chart](./imgs/chart_daytimeTemp.PNG)

 We observed the change in total dengue cases relative to daytime temperature range.
+The temperatures that fall in the smaller ranges (fluctuating between two to four degrees Kelvin) are surprisingly at a higher temperature.
+This could indicate that locations where the daytime temperature range is minimal, temperatures tend to be high and therefore, more cases of dengue fever occur.

 ### Week of the Year Interpretation

 ![Cases per week of year](./imgs/chart_weekOfYear.PNG)

 There appears to be a seasonal increase of dengue cases between weeks 35 to 50.
 There is a dip/decrease of dengue cases between weeks 10 to 20.
-Though this graph does make it difficult to see when dots overlap.
+Though this graph makes it difficult to see when dots overlap, this visualization gives the information that the number of dengue cases changes depending on the season.